BiCon (UK): BiReCon

 BiReCon is a research conference for academic work on bisexuality.
 BiReCon originated as a series of workshops at BiCon.
-Elizabeth Barker-Williams came up with the name while on the organizing committee for the 2008 BiCon.
+Elizabeth Baxter-Williams came up with the name while on the organizing committee for the 2008 BiCon.

 The first BiReCon was organized as a national conference to be held before BiCon 2008.
 It was held in 2008 at the University of Leicester.
 There were approximately 60 attendees.

 In 2010, BiCon (UK) organized the 10th International Conference on Bisexuality (ICB).
 The organizers decided to make the second BiReCon an international conference.
 It took place on 26 August 2010, the day before ICB, at the University of East London.
 Speakers included Serena Anderlini-D'Onofrio, Eric Anderson, Robyn Ochs, and John Sylla.
 There were approximately 100 attendees.

 The third BiReCon took place on 9 August 2012 at Bradford University and focused on mental health.
 Speakers included Meg-John Barker, Roshan das Nair, and Christina Richards.
 The fourth BiReCon focused on joining academics research and community-run bi groups, and it was held on 31 July 2014 at Leeds Trinity University.

 The fifth BiReCon, EuroBiReCon, was an international conference held on 28–29 July 2016 at the University of Amsterdam.
 The keynote speakers on the first day were Dr. Surya Monro and Dr. Alex Iantaffi.
 The second day included a workshop presented by Robyn Ochs, Meg-John Barker, and Maria Pallotta-Chiarolli.